hmaldonadovilla/community-kitchen/SetupInstructions.md

        }
        ```

      - *Tooltips from data sources*: Add `"tooltipField": "column_name"` inside `dataSource` to show tooltip overlays for each option (works for line-item fields too).
 Inline option metadata is supported as a fallback.
+You can customize the overlay title/trigger text per field with `"tooltipLabel": { "en": "Recipe instructions", "fr": "Instructions", "nl": "Instructies" }`; the label is localized automatically in form and summary.
      - *Readonly TEXT value maps*: Add `valueMap` with `dependsOn` and `optionMap` to auto-fill a readonly TEXT field (arrays join with `, `).
 Example: `{ "valueMap": { "dependsOn": "ING",  "optionMap": { "Pesto": ["Milk","Peanuts"], "*": ["None"] } } }`.
      - *Consolidated aggregation (summary + PDF)*: Unique values are shown automatically in the summary view and can be referenced in PDF/email templates with placeholders.
 Use `{{CONSOLIDATED(GROUP.FIELD)}}` for parent groups, and `{{CONSOLIDATED(GROUP.SUBGROUP.FIELD)}}` for nested subgroups (IDs are uppercase; dotted paths match the JSON shape above).
 Example: `{{CONSOLIDATED(MP_DISHES.INGREDIENTS.ALLERGEN)}}` renders the unique allergens across all ingredient rows.
      - *ITEM_FILTER visibility*: The section selector (`ITEM_FILTER`) remains available for filters/visibility but is hidden in the summary view (including inside subgroups).